 Bookkeeper Salary Guide

-The average bookkeeper salary will vary based on a number of factors, including where one works and number of years of experience.
+The average bookkeeper salary will vary based on a number of factors, including where one works and his or her years of experience.
 Typically, a bookkeeper will earn less than an accountant.
 One of the reasons for this salary difference is that the formal education of a bookkeeper is less than that of an accountant.

 Bookkeepers are also more likely to be employed by a small organization or company.
 By comparison, accountants are more likely to be employed by a larger organization or company and may process higher-volume transactions.
-Accountants may also work with more complicated transactions than bookkeepers.
+Additionally, accountants may work with more complicated transactions than bookkeepers.
 The average bookkeeper salary is usually less than $30,000 per year.